vtex/styleguide/react/components/Table/README.md

         currentItemTo: parseInt(value),
       },
       () => {
-        // this callback garantees new sliced items respect filters and tableLength const { filterStatements } = this.state
+        // this callback guarantees new sliced items respect filters and tableLength const { filterStatements } = this.state
         this.handleFiltersChange(filterStatements)
       }